 Hard costs, also known as the direct cost are for the actual construction of a building that includes material, labor and equipment cost.
 These costs are relatively easy to calculate based upon the pricing they receive from the vendors and subcontractors.

 General costs include cost incurred temporary facilities, transportation, necessities etc that are required to support the project and its workers.
 These costs may include project management, accommodation, supervision, travelling, refreshments etc.

 All the major construction projects require review and permitting by local jurisdiction or authorities.
 They need to be compensated with a fee for their time and effort.
 This fee depends upon the scope of work and the size of the project.

 Now that we know all the major costs incurred during a construction project, let’s see how to prepare a construction project cost control template in excel.

 Download the Excel templates

-We at Fuzen have helped construction project managers from different industries to streamline construction project tracking and cost control.
+We at Fuzen have helped construction project managers from different industries to streamline construction project tracking, progress tracking and cost control.

 This excel template is based on the best practices followed by industry leaders.